Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 1. Agentic AI is here, not hypothetical

-2. Context windows killed the chunking problem
+2. Bigger context windows ease the chunking problem

-3. SQL transparency is becoming a differentiator
+3. Traceability is becoming a differentiator

 Conclusion: Which AI Tool Should You Choose?